Technology » Please Build

-Please Build is a high-performance, extensible build system that brings the power of Google’s Blaze/Bazel to a wider audience with a more approachable syntax and philosophy.
-Designed for polyglot environments and monorepos, Please emphasizes correctness, reproducibility, and speed.
-This comprehensive guide covers everything from basic setup to advanced features.
+Please (the plz command) is a high-performance, extensible build system that brings the power of Google’s Blaze/Bazel to a wider audience with a more approachable syntax.
+Built for polyglot monorepos, it emphasizes correctness, reproducibility, and speed: targets declare their inputs so Please rebuilds only what changed, builds run hermetically and content-addressed so they reproduce everywhere, and one consistent build spans Go, Python, Java, C++, Rust, and more.

 Key Features